-Before purchasing accessories and parts, and before making technical changes to your vehicle, we recommend that you consult your Technical Service
+Before purchasing accessories and parts, and before making technical changes to your vehicle, we recommend you to consult your SEAT Technical Service.

-SEAT dealerships will be happy to provide you with the latest information about the use, legal requirements and recommendations from the manufacturer reqarding accessories and spare parts.
+SEAT dealerships will be happy to provide you with the latest information about the use, legal requirements and recommendations from the manufacturer regarding accessories and parts.